 One of the great things about a career in dental hygiene is how flexible the job is.
-I have worked as little as two days a month when my kids were little.
+At one point, when my kids were little, I sometimes worked as few as two days a month.
 It was perfect.
-But for as flexible as the work days can be, once you commit to a day the flexibility ends.
-You can’t take a long lunch for a doctor’s appointment, or pop out for Junior’s school program; when you are scheduled, you are scheduled.
+But as flexible as the scheduling can be, once you commit to a day, the flexibility ends.
+You can’t take a long lunch for a doctor’s appointment, or pop out for your child’s school program.
+When you are scheduled, you are scheduled.
 That’s where temping can be perfect.

-Meet Kelly Divito, RDH, BS.
-Kelly is a dental hygienist, a mommy to six-year-old Anthony and an Army wife.
-That’s a lot of balls in the air which makes flexibility the key to making her life work.
-Kelly started her hygiene career in 2008 after graduating from The Ohio State University (Go Buckeyes!), and since then, Kelly has practiced in Columbus Ohio, Augusta, Georgia, Sierra Vista, Arizona and now Northern Virginia.
+Kelly Divito, RDH, BS, is a dental hygienist, a mommy to eight-year-old Anthony, and an Army wife.
+That’s a lot of balls in the air, which makes flexibility the key to making her life work.
+Kelly started her hygiene career in 2008 after graduating from The Ohio State University (Go Buckeyes!), and since then, Kelly has practiced in Columbus Ohio, Augusta, Georgia, Sierra Vista, Arizona, Virginia, and now Maryland.

 Kelly: It depends on the area.
 But the first thing I do is reach out to the local ADHA chapter to get a feel for the area and to find my people.
 I check out DentalPost to see both permanent and temp jobs in the area and update my profile so that employers can see me.
-I also update my Linkedin, Facebook and my resume.
+Additionally, I update my LinkedIn, Facebook, and my resume.
 I even had Doug Perry at Get Hired RDH help me update my resume when I saw I was moving to a tight job market.
 I knew I needed to shine to get work there.
-I’m also an Independent Professional Educator on behalf of Waterpik and that’s a great way to get into offices and see the dynamics before accepting a position.
+I’m also an Independent Professional Educator on behalf of Waterpik, and that’s a great way to get into offices and see the dynamics before accepting a position.

 Kelly: I have a “Temp Folder” I bring to every job.
 I will not be paid as a 1099.
 We are not independent contractors!
 I make sure to bring all the paperwork to be put on payroll so that I’m paid properly and not left with the entire tax burden.
 My folder includes: